 AI is widely used for automation in banking, as well as for insurance automation.
-AI-driven conversational bots (chatbots) already know customers better than humans and automate most customer services interactions.
-Completely automated customer service with chatbots is still impossible, but it could drastically reduce the workforce in handling most routine operations.
-Chatbots can offer a compelling personalized experience by predicting customer intent and helping users engage with products and brands.
+AI-driven conversational bots (chatbots) already know customers better than humans and automate most customer service interactions.
+Fully automated customer service with chatbots is not yet possible, but it could dramatically reduce the number of employees handling most routine operations.
+Chatbots can provide a compelling personalized experience by predicting customer intent and helping users engage with products and brands.

 • Machine Learning

 Machine Learning is used to understand customers, drive personalization, and create convenient and memorable customer experiences.
-Information taken from sensors, images, videos, and other digital sources is being used to streamline workflows and facilitate automated decision-making.
+Information from sensors, images, videos and other digital sources is used to streamline workflows and facilitate automated decision-making.

 • Robotic Process Automation

-RPA is considered to be one of the newest frontiers in customer service.
+RPA is considered one of the latest achievements in customer service.
 It is an application that processes transactions, manipulates data or triggers responses, depending on the scope of the request.
 RPA technology is especially beneficial for regulated industries with high volume and transactional business processes.

 • Intelligent Automation

-IA is a combination of AI and RPA.
-It is used to mimic the behavior of the customer by using applications to find and transform data into business processes and workflows.
-In customer service, IA can be used to capture valuable data that supports and manages customer interactions automatically.
+Intelligent Automation (IA) is a combination of AI and RPA.
+It is used to mimic customer behavior by using applications to find data and transform it into automated business processes and workflows.
+In customer service, IA can be used to capture valuable data to automatically support and manage customer interactions.
 It is a supplemental tool that provides customers and agents alike with the information and assistance they need.

-The technology improves access for disadvantaged customers, making businesses more accountable, and increasing security in all kinds of business-customer interactions.
-Also, a blockchain-based loyalty rewards program reduces system management costs with smart contracts that report tracked, secure, transparent transactions to legacy systems.
+Technology improves access for disadvantaged customers, makes businesses more accountable, and increases security in all types of interactions between businesses and customers.
+In addition, a blockchain-based loyalty rewards program reduces system management costs with smart contracts that report tracked, secure, and transparent transactions to legacy systems.
 It reduces costs associated with errors and fraud.

-To help you better understand the automation concept and how to apply it in practice, we’ve broken down the journey to customer service automation into six steps: from setting the strategy to enjoying the fully-fledged automated workflow.
+To help you better understand the automation concept and how to apply it in practice, we’ve broken down the customer service automation journey into six steps: from strategy definition to full-fledged automated workflow.

-1. Get the end state vision and develop the strategy
+1. Determine the end state vision and develop a strategy

-2. Set up a small team to manage the automation processes
+2. Assemble a team to manage the automation processes

-Next step is to put a well-run center of excellence (COE) in place.
-It administers the enterprise-wide approach to transformation and plays a number of critical roles, such as managing vendor relationships, building capabilities, as well as interfacing with the business and critical support functions (e.g., IT and human resources).
-COE’s capabilities should include not only technical capabilities but those needed to reimagine groups and organizations, redefine the way people will work with technology and multiple stakeholders across the company, as well translate new ways of working into measurable efficiencies.
+The next step is to establish a well-run center of excellence (COE).
+It manages the enterprise-wide transformation approach and plays a number of important roles, such as managing supplier relationships, building capabilities, and more.
+The capabilities of the center should not only be technical, but also strategic, as COE is required to re-imagine groups and organizations, redefine the way people work with technology across the company, and translate new ways of working into measurable efficiencies.

 3. Find a tech partner